-Information regarding sample containers and preservation techniques for groundwater samples

-30 31 collected for chemical analyses during the AOC-specific investigations is presented in Section 5.0 of 32 the FWQAPP.
-All sample containers will be provided by contracted laboratories, who will place into 33 the containers or provide separately, the required types and quantities of chemical preservatives.
-All 34 groundwater sample containers will be stored at $4^{\circ}C$ ( $\pm 2^{\circ}C$ ) immediately after sample collection and 35 will be maintained at this temperature until the samples are received at the contracted laboratory.
-36 Generally, groundwater samples are discrete grab samples representative of a specific location at a 37 given point in time.
-Sample parameters will be collected in the following order unless further defined 38 by investigation-specific addenda:
+Information regarding sample containers and preservation techniques for groundwater samples collected for chemical analyses during the AOC-specific investigations is presented in Section 5.0 of the FWQAPP.
+All sample containers will be provided by contracted laboratories, who will place into the containers or provide separately, the required types and quantities of chemical preservatives.
+All groundwater sample containers will be stored at $4^{\circ}C$ ($\pm 2^{\circ}C$) immediately after sample collection and will be maintained at this temperature until the samples are received at the contracted laboratory.
+Generally, groundwater samples are discrete grab samples representative of a specific location at a given point in time.
+Sample parameters will be collected in the following order unless further defined by investigation-specific addenda:

-- 39

-- 40 1.
-Volatile Organic Compounds(VOCs);
+- 1. Volatile Organic Compounds(VOCs);

-- 41 2.
-Purgeable organic carbon;
+- 2. Purgeable organic carbon;

-- 42 3.
-Total organic carbon;
+- 3. Total organic carbon;

-- 43 4.
-Semi-volatile organic compounds (SVOCs);
+- 4. Semi-volatile organic compounds (SVOCs);

+- 5. PCBs;

+- 6. Pesticides;

+- 7. Explosives;

+- 8. Propellants;

+- 9. Total metals;

+- 10. Dissolved metals;

+- 11. Perchlorate;

+- 12. Phenols;

+- 13. Cyanide;

-1 5.
-PCBs; 2 6.
-Pesticides; 3 7.
-Explosives; 4 8.
-Propellants; 5 9.
-Total metals; 6 10.
-Dissolved metals; 7 11.
-Perchlorate; 8 12.
-Phenols; 9 13.
-Cyanide; 10 14.
-Sulfate, sulfide, and chloride; 11 15.
-Turbidity; and 12 16.
-Nitrate, nitrite, and ammonia.
-13 14 A full suite sample is defined as collection of VOCs, SVOCs, PCBs, Pesticides, Explosives, 15 Propellants (nitroglycerine, nitroguanidine and nitrocellulose), and target analyte list (TAL) metals 16 (including mercury) collected for chemical analysis.
-17 18 5.4.6 Sampling Methods for Groundwater - Filtration 19 20 The method used to collect filtered groundwater samples from monitoring wells will depend on 21 whether a bailer or bladder pump is used for the sample collection.
-Regardless of which of the two 22 sampling devices is used, the measurement of field parameters and purging of the well will be 23 conducted in the same manner as described in Section 5.4.4 of this FWFSP.
-24 25 When a bailer is used for groundwater sampling, the device will be lowered into the monitoring well, 26 filled with groundwater, and raised to the surface.
-The collected sample then will be slowly poured 27 into a decontaminated holding vessel.
-The groundwater sample will be filtered using a hand-operated 28 pump equipped with Teflon® intake and discharge tubing.
-A disposable, pre-sterilized 0.45-μm pore 29 size filter assembly will be attached to the end of the Teflon® discharge tubing.
-The Teflon® intake 30 tubing will be placed into the holding vessel and the groundwater sample will be pumped through the 31 tubing and disposable filter.
-The filter will be rinsed with approximately 100 mL of native 32 groundwater.
+- 14. Sulfate, sulfide, and chloride;

+- 15. Turbidity; and

+- 16. Nitrate, nitrite, and ammonia.

+A full suite sample is defined as collection of VOCs, SVOCs, PCBs, Pesticides, Explosives, Propellants (nitroglycerine, nitroguanidine and nitrocellulose), and target analyte list (TAL) metals (including mercury) collected for chemical analysis.
+The Facility-Wide Groundwater Monitoring Program (USACE 2004b) establishes the analytical parameters that are to be monitored for each AOC or for boundary conditions.

+5.4.6 Sampling Methods for Groundwater - Filtration

+The method used to collect filtered groundwater samples from monitoring wells will depend on whether a bailer or bladder pump is used for the sample collection.
+Regardless of which of the two sampling devices is used, the measurement of field parameters and purging of the well will be conducted in the same manner as described in Section 5.4.4 of this FWFSP.

+When a bailer is used for groundwater sampling, the device will be lowered into the monitoring well, filled with groundwater, and raised to the surface.
+The collected sample then will be slowly poured into a decontaminated holding vessel.
+The groundwater sample will be filtered using a hand-operated pump equipped with Teflon® intake and discharge tubing.
+A disposable, pre-sterilized 0.45-μm pore size filter assembly will be attached to the end of the Teflon® discharge tubing.
+The Teflon® intake tubing and disposable filter.
+The filter will be rinsed with approximately 100 mL of native groundwater.
 Care should be taken to purge all air from the filter prior to sampling.
-For perchlorate 33 sampling, an additional 0.2-μm pore size filter assembly will be attached to the end of the 0.45-μm 34 pore size filter.
-After the filter is rinsed, sample bottles will be filled with discharge exiting the 35 disposable filter.
-Filters will be replaced as they become restricted by solids buildup and between 36 sample collection sites.
-Immediately after samples are collected and bottles are labeled, each sample 37 container will be placed into a sealable plastic bag and then placed in an ice-filled cooler to ensure 38 preservation.
+For perchlorate sampling, an additional 0.2-μm pore size filter assembly will be attached to the end of the 0.45-μm pore size filter.
+Filters will be replaced as they become restricted by solids buildup and between sample collection sites.
+Immediately after samples are collected and bottles are labeled, each sample container will be placed into a sealable plastic bag and then placed in an ice-filled cooler to ensure preservation.